python/cpython/Doc/c-api/unicode.rst

    bytes.
-If a byte sequence can be decoded as a surrogate character and *surrogateescape* is not equal to zero, the byte sequence is escaped using the ``'surrogateescape'`` error handler instead of being decoded.  *str* must end with a null character but cannot contain embedded null character.
+If a byte sequence can be decoded as a surrogate character and *surrogateescape* is not equal to zero, the byte sequence is escaped using the ``'surrogateescape'`` error handler instead of being decoded.  *str* must end with a null character but cannot contain embedded null characters.

    .. seealso::